ArgiSanchez/Archi/README.md

    pacman -Sy git
    git clone https://github.com/ArgiSanchez/Archi.git

-If you're installing from a wireless connection, you must use the `iwctl` command to establish the internet connection to proceed with the installation:
+If you're installing from a wireless connection, you must use the `iwctl` command to establish the internet connection to proceed:

    ```bash
    device list